JIAJUN-TANG/JIAJUN-TANG.github.io/_pages/about.md

 # About Me
 I'm now an undergraduate student in [Central South University](https://en.csu.edu.cn), studying for a B.A. degree.
 At the same time, I'm also a student member in the Center for Intelligent Media and Communication Research leading by my tutor.
 In 2022, I was admitted by [Nanjing University](https://njunju.nju.edu.cn/EN/main.htm) as a postgraduate student.
 My main research areas include communication and media study, international communication and new media.
 <br>I'm working on the issue dynamics in international communication.
 If you're interested in this topic, welcome to contact me!
-<br>Current tutor: [Chengzhang Zhu](https://faculty.csu.edu.cn/zhuchengzhang/zh_CN/index.htm).
-Cooperative with: Bin Dai, [Yifeng Chen](https://chen-yifeng.github.io), Hao Feng, Jiayi Ding.
+<br>Current tutors: [Chengzhang Zhu（朱承璋）](https://faculty.csu.edu.cn/zhuchengzhang/zh_CN/index.htm), [Yalong Xiao（肖亚龙）](https://faculty.csu.edu.cn/xiaoyalong/zh_CN/index.htm), [Jie Feng（冯杰）](https://faculty.csu.edu.cn/fengjie1/zh_CN/index.htm).
+In Cooperation with: Bin Dai（戴斌）, [Yifeng Chen（陈奕丰）](https://chen-yifeng.github.io), Hao Feng（冯皓）, Jiayi Ding（丁佳仪）.

 # 🔥 News